 CME providers of Satellite CME events who are acknowledged to hold an event must apply for AAFP Prescribed CME credit and successfully complete the AAFP credit system application review process.
 An application for approval of live activities for CME credit will be forwarded to the CME provider and activity organizer with the approval letter.
-The CME application must be submitted no later than June 30, 2015 to allow adequate time to complete the review process, which can take up to one month.
+The CME application review process can take up to one month.
 The CME application review fee is separate from the administrative fee.
 Providers must submit their activity for AAFP CME credit online.
-Questions about the AAFP CME credit system process may be directed to Chris Hodges at (913) 906-6000, ext.
-6551 or email firstname.lastname@example.org.
+Questions about the AAFP CME credit application process may be directed to the Credit Systems and Compliance Department at (800) 274-2237, or by email at email@example.com.

 If the program content or title originally described on the application to hold a satellite event is different from the program content submitted on the AAFP CME accreditation application form, the AAFP reserves the right to deny the application for credit and the application to hold a satellite event.

 To be eligible for AAFP Prescribed credit, an Active or Life AAFP member must ensure relevance of content to family medicine and sign the application for AAFP CME credit.

 Commercial support can contribute significantly to the quality and accessibility of CME activities.
 The AAFP requires that CME providers whose activities are accredited for AAFP CME credit comply fully with the ACCME Standards for Commercial Support(www.accme.org).
 The ACCME approved the Standards in 1992 and the AAFP adopted the original Standards as its own policy in 1993 and adopted the 2004 updated Standards for current activities.
 Other ACCME Accreditation Policies apply.